raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 ## Looking Back

 We started with a Ruby data structure and idiom, the `Hash` class and its ability to customize the default value for missing keys.
-We implemented a version in JavaScript, and then following the suggestion of [implementing autovivification in Ruby hashes], we looked at a few ways to implement [autovivification], both on top of `Hash` and without it.
+We implemented a version in JavaScript, and then following the suggestion of [Implementing autovivification in Ruby hashes], we looked at a few ways to implement [autovivification], both on top of `Hash` and without it.

 Finally, we looked at some of the considerations before adopting these ideas: